fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-metamask.md

 ![Connect to Metamask](/assets/eip-712/connect-metamask-promise.png)

-Now we should copy the wallet address to sign the message.
+Now, we should copy the wallet address to sign the message.
 Then save it to a variable in the developer console for easier access.

 ```javascript
 const account = "0x70997970C51812dc3A010C7d01b50e0d17dc79C8"